What is the difference between food allergies and food intolerances?

-A food allergy occurs when the body's immune system, which normally fights infections, sees the food as an invader.
-This leads to a response from the immune system — an allergic reaction — in which chemicals like histamine are released in the body.
+A food allergy happens when the body's immune system, which normally fights infections, sees the food as an invader.
+This leads to an allergic reaction — a response from the immune system in which chemicals like histamine are released in the body.
 The reaction can cause symptoms like breathing problems, throat tightness, hoarseness, coughing, vomiting, abdominal pain, hives, swelling, or a drop in blood pressure.

-In contrast, many with food intolerances can ingest a small amount of the bothersome food without a problem.
+Many people with food sensitivities, on the other hand, can ingest a small amount of the bothersome food without a problem.

 Reviewed by: Larissa Hirsch, MD

 Date reviewed: April 2015

 |American Academy of Allergy, Asthma, and Immunology The American Academy of Allergy, Asthma, and Immunology offers up-to-date information and a find-an-allergist search tool.|

 |Allergy and Asthma Network/Mothers of Asthmatics (AAN-MA) Through education, advocacy, community outreach, and research, AAN-MA hopes to eliminate suffering and fatalities due to asthma and allergies.
 AAN-MA offers news, drug recall information, tips, and more for treating allergies and asthma.
 Call: (800) 878-4403|